allan-bismarck/allan-bismarck/README.md

 ## Welcome to my GitHub profile 👋
 <div align="center"><img height="250em" width="215em" src="doggo-good.gif"/></div>

-### I have a degree in Computer Engineering at UNIVASF. 🎓
-### My skills are more focused on mobile development with Flutter and Native Android with Kotlin, but I have some knowledge in front end development with React and also some knowledge in back end with Node.js and Docker.
-In my projects, I have already used some databases such as MongoDB, SQLITE, SQL databases and Firebase.
+### Hey!
+I am a passionate Junior Front End Developer with a solid background in Computer Engineering from UNIVASF 🎓.
+Over the past year, I have immersed myself in a world of code and innovation, honing my skills across a variety of technologies.
 <br/>
 <br/>
 <div align="center">